 The frame alignment pattern consists of 10111011 in bit 1 of consecutive octets which are received from the 64 kbit/s stream.
-This frame alignment pattern also will be used for ready for data alignment (see § 2.1.4) and for user rate identification (see Appendix II).
+This frame alignment pattern also will be used for ready for data alignment (see 2.1.4) and for user rate identification (see Appendix II).
+To ensure a reliable synchronization it is suggested that at least two 8 bit alignment patterns in consecutive frames be detected.

-For user rate identification the following algorithm shall apply (see also Recommendation V.110):
+For the user rate identification the following algorithm shall apply (see also Recommendation V.110):